Learn useState In 10 Minutes - React Hooks Explained

 }

-Each button is attached an event handler that change the counter variable depending on the operation.
+Each button is attached to an event handler that changes the “count” variable depending on the operation.

-Adding one on incrementation, subtracting one on the decrementation and resetting the variable to zero when the reset button gets clicked.
+Adding one on the incrementation, subtracting one on the decrementation, and resetting the variable to zero when the reset button is clicked.

-Now, let’s try to increment the counter while checking the console logs in the inspect window in parallel.
+Now, let’s try to increment the “count” while checking the console logs in the inspect window in parallel.

-The counter variable is indeed getting incremented with every click, but the displayed counter value in the UI is stuck at 0.
+As you can tell, the “count” variable is indeed getting incremented with every click, but the displayed “count” value in the UI is stuck at 0.

 Notice also that the UI: Updated message got printed two times meaning that the component have only rendered one time.
-By default React uses Strict mode in developement environment for debuging reseaons, that’s why the message got printed twice.
-In production environment, Strict mode gets disabled, thus only 1 render will onccur.
+Well, By default React uses Strict mode in development environment for debugging reasons, that’s why the message got printed twice.
+In production environment, Strict mode gets disabled, thus only 1 render will occur.

-Come on, How it’s even possible to call this framework React if it’s not reacting to the counter variable changes by re-rendering the component and updating the UI.
+Come on, how is it even possible to call this framework React if it’s not reacting to the “count” variable changes by re-rendering the component and updating the UI?

-Well the reason behind that, is that changes to the locally declared counter variable can’t trigger a re-render.
-Or in other terms, no one is telling react that the counter variable has changed.
+Well, the reason behind that is that changes to the locally declared “count” variable can’t trigger a re-render.
+Or in other terms, no one is telling React that the “count” variable has changed.

-So to summarize all what have been said, we need two built-in mechanisms to make the counter example work:
+So to summarize all that has been said, we need two built-in mechanisms to make the counter-example work:

-1. Something that tells React that a given state variable has changed, therefore triggering a component’s re-render, then updating the UI.
+Something that tells React that a given state variable has changed, therefore triggering a component’s re-render and then updating the UI.

-2. And a way to persist data or state between the component’s re-renders, so that our counter variable value will never get reset or lost between re-renders again.
+And a way to persist data or state between the component’s re-renders so that our “count” variable value will never get reset or lost between re-renders again.

 import {useState} from "react"